 So all these years at school are the prerequisite for a successful way out of poverty, HIV, youth-pregnancy, crime etc. For all these years our children need a reliable sponsor who secures the seven needs of each of these children. (–> additional information: How does the Kenyan school system work?)

 Everybody can become a sponsor of one of our children!

 Sponsors can be individual persons, families, companies, organisations or schools/school classes.
 Please consult our contact person Helen Milkau (MMP@4kenya.info), who can give you all the necessary information about your SC, for instance a picture, a history of the family or similar things.
 You can decide about the age and the gender of your SC.
 Some children need very special support due to a disease or a handicap or are soon going to high school; that only can be financed via a Sponsorship.
 Helen does know many of our children personally and will happily help you with information and advice.

 What are the costs of a Sponsorship?
 And how is the money used?

-A monthly donation of € 25,00 will support your SC.
+A minimum monthly donation of € 30,00 will support your SC.
 This amount will mainly be used to meet the afore mentioned seven needs of your SC.

 When your Sponsored Child needs less money during a particular month but a playmate in the MMP has a higher requirement because of payments for a hospital, medicine or some school fees, the costs can be balanced.
 Perhaps one month or one year later it is the other way round.